Internal Sales Rates

 - Rates must be consistent for all internal customers.

 The measurable unit may be determined in terms of labor, machine time, or tangible product.
-Examples of a unit of measurement include: per labor hour, per machine hour, per copy, per gallon, per test, etc. For units measured in cost per hour or other measures of time, productive time and not total hours available should be used in the cost calculation.
-Productive time is the total time available, less non-billable time such as time for vacation, sick leave, holiday, other forms of leave, breaks, equipment downtime, machine repairs, education/certification and meetings.
+Examples of a unit of measurement include: per labor hour, per machine hour, per test, etc. For units measured in cost per hour or other measures of time, use billable hours and not total hours available in the cost calculation.
+Billable hours are the total time available, less non-billable time such as time for vacation, sick leave, holiday, other forms of leave, breaks, equipment downtime, machine repairs, education/certification and meetings.

 A unit may not conduct internal sales if it cannot determine an actual usage in measurable units of output or other reasonable basis as approved by the Internal Sales Office.

-Estimate the expected volume (or level of activity) for the service or goods provided, by using past results, known future events or survey likely customers.
+Estimate the expected volume for the service or goods provided, by using past results, known future events or survey likely customers.

-All costs included in the internal sales rate development should: (1) be directly attributable to the functions of the internal sales activity and (2) be allowable under OMB Uniform Guidance..
-Generally operating costs include:
+All costs included in the internal sales rate development should: (1) be directly attributable to the functions of the internal sales activity and (2) be allowable under OMB Uniform Guidance CFR number 2 CFR 200.
+Operating costs include:

 - Salaries and wages